A Sketch-Loop is a sketch that does not have breaks and the Points that join the sketch-elements are merged into one Point.

 - or -

-In both cases, the Points appear in the graphic-area as one Point.
+In both cases, the two Points appear in the graphic-area as one Point.
 However:

 Use Merge-Points when you want to make an open or closed sketch-path.